Introduction

 Analysis Settings

-section controls how many threads are used during the analysis phase of scanning (for hashing and validation).
+The [analysis] section controls how many threads are used during the analysis phase of scanning (for hashing and validation).

-: number of worker threads (default:8
+threads: number of worker threads (default:8)

 You can adjust this based on your system's CPU count or performance needs.